AlexMules/Queues-Management-App/README.md

 The **`SimulationClock`** class simulates time passing.
 It notifies all threads (queues and the simulation manager) each time a second passes, allowing the queues to evolve over time.
 A ***lock*** is used as a synchronization mechanism.

+**`SimulationManager`** is the main class of the app.
+It uses the **generator** to obtain the clients and servers.
+After the user confirms the start of the simulation, the manager’s thread begins.
+It utilizes the **clock** and the **scheduler** to simulate time passing and to add arriving clients to the appropriate queues. **Server** threads are notified, and each queue processes its clients every second.
+For synchronization purposes, a **`CyclicBarrier`** is used, along with a concurrent collection, **`ConcurrentLinkedQueue`**, which stores waiting and service times for the final statistics.